 Choosing the right platform is crucial – it will streamline business communication processes and catapult bottom-line results.
-Here are some significant differences amongst traditional PBX vs hosted PBX vs VoIP systems that can help you make the right decision.
+Here are some significant differences between traditional PBX vs cloud PBX vs VoIP that can help you make the right decision.

 Traditional PBX systems require a large upfront investment, around a few thousand dollars.
 Here’s a breakdown of where you will need to invest: